pongib/365DaysOfLearning/README.md

 **Thoughts**: I found my self very exciting to do ML stuff and I dedicate more time than usually.
 I think I like concept for watch and then do it with myself, I cannot remember the way to do it at first but I repeatly do it and can do it at the end.
 But this technique require a lot of time per topic and I must have credit with that cloud for learn and play.
 My attention is go to aws so much, because it left more credit and I can learn anything I interest but it not good for my goal and I will back to google data engineer track.
 After got certified I will learn ML on aws as second course.

+## Day 12: Jan 13, 2020

+**TIL**: Learn about dataproc, concept about lift and leverage seperate between compute and storage.
+Just known that Hive and Hbase can move to store on BigQuery and Bigtable.
+Preemptible will not lost data on Dataproc but will lose on normal GCE suitable for more compute power and reduce cost.

+**Thoughts**: This is suitable if you have Hadoop ecosystem but not me.
+Dataflow can do more and no overhead like Dataproc, as I known.